absmach/magistrala-docs/docs/dev-guide/authentication.md

 AUTH=x509 docker-compose -f docker/docker-compose.yml up -d
 ```

 Mutual authentication includes client-side certificates.
-Certificates can be generated using the simple script provided [here][ssl-makefile].
+Certificates can be generated using the simple script provided in the [SSL Makefile][ssl-makefile].
 In order to create a valid certificate, you need to create Magistrala client using the process described in the [provisioning section][provision].
 After that, you need to fetch created client secret.
 Client secret will be used to create x.509 certificate for the corresponding client.
 To create a certificate, execute the following commands:

 ```bash
 cd docker/ssl